Canardoux/flutter_sound/doc/README.md

 τ is a fundamental building block needed by almost every mobile project.

-I'm looking to make τ the go to project for mobile Audio with support for various platforms and various OS.
+We are looking to make τ the go to project for mobile Audio with support for various platforms and various OS.

 τ is a large and complex project which requires to maintain multiple hardware platforms and test environments.

-I greatly appreciate any contributions to the project which can be as simple as providing feedback on the API or documentation.
+We greatly appreciate any contributions to the project which can be as simple as providing feedback on the API or documentation.